 I know many who joined LinkedIn in hopes of getting found.
 Guess what?
 Tens of millions of your competitors are doing the same.
 What to do?
 Differentiate yourself by 1) utilizing LinkedIn better (which my LinkedIn book is perfect on advice for) and 2) utilize other social media channels in a sophisticated way.

 As I work more and more with corporations on their social media strategy, I look forward to paying it forward and sharing more and more information that job seekers and professionals interested in proactive personal branding can utilize.
-As I wrote in the beginning of my LinkedIn book, job seeking is just another sale, the product this time being yourself.
+As I wrote at the beginning of my LinkedIn book, job seeking is just another sale, the product this time being yourself.
 All of what I do for businesses is 100% applicable to professionals.

 I have a few webinars scheduled for the near future to begin to roll out this information to professionals worldwide.
 Join me for my first one, which will be a FREE webinar on February 16 entitled “Social Media and Your Job Search: How to Get More Hiring Managers and Recruiters to Find YOU”.
 If you can’t make that webinar and want to be informed of future webinars, make sure you register.